 b.
 I will confess my transgressions to the LORD: Forgiveness was ready and waiting for David as he agreed with God about the nature and guilt of his sin.
 Restoration was ready, but the confession of sin was the path to it.

 c.
-And You forgave the iniquity of my sin: David’s confession of sin did not earn forgiveness of his sins, but it did receive it.
+And You forgave the iniquity of my sin: David’s confession of sin did not earn forgiveness of his sins, but he did receive it.
 Fellowship with God was restored.
 David confessed and experienced this forgiveness immediately, just as the prodigal son confessed and was immediately forgiven.
 There was no probation, no wait-and-see period.

 i.
-“Were angels to descend from heaven, to comfort the dejected spirit of a sinner, they could say nothing more effectual for the purpose, than what is said I the verse of our Psalm.”
+“Were angels to descend from heaven, to comfort the dejected spirit of a sinner, they could say nothing more effectual for the purpose, than what is said in the verse of our Psalm.”
 (Horne)

 ii.
 Adam Clarke on the Selah in Psalm 32:5: “This is all true; I know it; I felt it; I feel it.”